 A recovery/resiliency orientation is embedded in all aspects of program delivery.
 This is reinforced in the evidence supported and evidenced based treatment models that are utilized in all aspects of service delivery.

-Embedded in service delivery to all clients are initial and ongoing collateral and family sessions with clients.
+Embedded in service delivery to all persons served are initial and ongoing collateral and family sessions with persons served.
 Also included is a once a month collateral group for family members/caregivers that provides both education and support.